-We have chosen satellite derived rainfall as the variable to demonstrate to students the manifestation of omni-present variability in natural systems and its computational stochastic modeling for two particular reasons:
+We have chosen satellite derived rainfall in STEVE as the variable to demonstrate to students the manifestation of omni-present variability in natural systems and its computational stochastic modeling for two particular reasons:

-- a) Flood as a catastrophic hydrologic hazard: According to UNESCO, floods account for about 15 % of the total death toll related to natural disasters, wherein more than 2,000 lives are typically lost and at least 10,000,000 people displaced annually [19].
-The law of conservation of mass at the land-atmosphere interface of the hydrologic cycle makes rainfall as the primary determinant of floods.
+(a) Flood as a catastrophic hydrologic hazard: According to UNESCO, floods account for about 15% of the total death toll related to natural disasters, wherein more than 2,000 lives are typically lost and at least 10,000,000 people displaced annually [24].
 Rainfall's intimate interaction with the landform (i.e., topography, vegetation and channel network) magnified by highly wet antecedent conditions leads to catastrophic flooding in medium and large river basins.
-Therefore students need to recognize the importance of rainfall as one of the primary driver that dictates the make-up of flooding overland. - b) The emergence of high resolution global satellite rainfall data: The systematic decline of in situ networks for hydrologic measurements has long been recognized as a crucial limitation to advancing hydrologic research in medium to large basins, especially those that are already sparsely instrumented [20,21].
+Therefore students need to recognize the importance of rainfall as one of the primary driver that dictates the make-up of flooding overland.

+(b) The emergence of high resolution global satellite rainfall data: The systematic decline of in situ networks for hydrologic measurements has long been recognized as a crucial limitation to advancing hydrologic research in medium to large basins, especially those that are already sparsely instrumented [25,26].
 As a collective response, sections of the hydrologic community have recently forged partnerships for the development of space-borne missions for cost-effective, yet global, hydrologic measurements.
-Examples are the Hydrospheric State (HYDROS) mission for global mapping of soil moisture conditions [22], the Water Elevation Recovery (WatER) mission for surface flow measurement [23] and the GPM mission for global monitoring of rainfall [24].
+Examples are the Hydrospheric State (HYDROS) mission for global mapping of soil moisture conditions [27], the Water Elevation Recovery (WatER) mission for surface flow measurement [28] and the GPM mission for global monitoring of rainfall [29].
 There is no doubt that the scientific community as a whole will gradually become dependent on these space-borne missions for most of its data needs for hydrologic research.
-Thus students must be made cognizant of the major aspects of satellite remote sensing of rainfall if an effective graduate research program is to be built in anticipation of the changing research direction encompassing proposed satellite missions.
+Thus engineering (or STEM) students must be made cognizant of the major aspects of satellite remote sensing of rainfall if an effective graduate research program is to be built in anticipation of the changing research direction encompassing proposed satellite missions.

-4.2.
 Computer Architecture for STEVE 1.0

-A Java Native Interface (JNI) was used for communication between the Fortran code of SREM2D and the GUI wrapper.
+The Java Native Interface (JNI) language was used for communication between the Fortran code of SREM2D and the GUI wrapper.
 This way, the GUI could be executed on any operating system without the requirement of additional softwares or Fortran compilers.
-There were three essential software design entities: i) Frontend, ii) Fortran Code, and iii) Graph Window (Figure 2).
+There were three essential software design entities: (i) Frontend, (ii) Fortran Code, and (iii) Graph Window (see Fig. 2).
 The Frontend entity is the main source of the software technology program (in this study, it is SREM2D).
-All calls and receiving are done within this entity.
-It will get the input from the data provided by the user, send that data to the Fortran Code for calculations, receive the calculated data (output) and then finally send that output to create and display the graph.
-The Fortran Code entity is basically the SREM2D algorithm that has already been coded in Fortran 77.
-Minimal tampering will be allowed on this program to preserve the theoretical consistency of the parent SREM2D concept that has been thoroughly verified over the years.
-This Fortran Code will accept input from the Frontend and send back the calculated data for graph processing (Figure 2).
+All calls and receiving are done within this entity in Java language.
+It gets the input from the data provided by the user, send that data to the Fortran Code for calculations, receive the calculated data (output) and then finally send that output to create and display the graph.
+The Fortran Code entity is basically the SREM2D model that has already been coded in Fortran 77 [22].
+No tampering of the SREM2D code is allowed on this GUI program to preserve the theoretical consistency of the parent SREM2D concept that has been thoroughly verified in previous work [22].
+This Fortran Code accepts input from the Frontend and sends back the calculated data for graph processing (Fig. 2).
 The Graph Window is basically the GUI of the whole program.
 After Frontend sends its inputs to the Fortran Code and receives the calculated data, it will then send a signal to the Graph Window for a rapid visualization.
-This entity will display a hard coded graph (control) along side a (test) graph manipulated by the user for data comparison.
+This entity displays a hard coded graph (control) along side a (test) graph manipulated by the user for data comparison.